 History at St James

 At St James we believe that it is important that children gain coherent knowledge and an understanding of how Britain’s past has been influenced over time by the wider world.
-Our History Curriculum ensures children have access to inspiring lessons that allow them to understand chronology, the history of the world around them and how people’s lives have been shaped because of this.
+Our History Curriculum follows the Reach Out scheme of work which ensures children have access to inspiring lessons that allow them to understand chronology, the history of the world around them and how people’s lives have been shaped because of this.
 Our aim is to ensure children are taught about a range of different groups/societies and how these have developed over time, as well as linking these to current events so that they can make an active contribution in society going forward.

 Values Across the Curriculum